 York is one of the UK’s safest cities, with excellent amenities and a great range of schools, including four schools within walking distance of campus.
 The city offers a variety of childcare options and there is also a campus nursery and an on-campus health centre.

-We're one of a handful of universities in the UK with both a Graduate Students' Association and a college system, making it easier for you to meet new people and make friends.
+We're one of a handful of universities in the UK with both a graduate students' union and a college system, making it easier for you to meet new people and make friends.

 Our graduate-only college, Wentworth, provides a base for postgraduate students with dedicated social spaces on campus and Wentworth Online, an online community for our distance learners.

-Our student-led Graduate Students' Association (GSA) offer tailored support for all of our postgraduate students and run a varied programme of activities and networking events each year, including a postgraduate welcome week.
+Our student-led Graduate Students' Association (GSA) will help support and represent you.
+They run a varied programme of activities and networking events each year, including a Postgraduate Welcome Week - one of the largest in the UK!

 They also provide the Postgraduate Community Fund which helps students set up and fund their own community event or project to enhance postgraduate student life at York.